sedostheatre/sedos.co.uk/input/policies.md

 - - -

-## Privacy and Data Protection Policy Policy
+## Privacy and Data Protection Policy

 This is the privacy policy of the Stock Exchange Drama and Operatic Society CIO, which operates under the name of Sedos.
 Our Charity Number is 1173896.

-### **Introduction**
+### Introduction

 1. This policy is designed to let you know about the information that we record about you.
 It sets out the conditions under which we may process information that we collect from you or that you provide to us.
 It covers information that could identify you (“personal information”) and information that could not.
 “Process” means collecting, storing, transferring, using or otherwise acting on information.
 2. We take seriously the protection of your privacy and confidentiality.
 We understand that anyone who provides personal data to us is entitled to know that their personal data will not be used for any purpose unintended by them, and will not accidentally fall into the hands of a third party.
 3. We undertake to preserve the confidentiality of all personal information you provide to us.
 4. Our policy and the processes relating our policy are designed to comply with UK law, including the EU General Data Protection Regulation (GDPR).
 5. The law requires us to tell you about your rights and our obligations to you in regards to the processing and control of your personal data.
-We do this now, by requesting that you read the information provided at [www.knowyourprivacyrights.org](hrrp://www.knowyourprivacyrights.org)
+We do this now, by requesting that you read the information provided at [www.knowyourprivacyrights.org](http://www.knowyourprivacyrights.org)
 6. Except as set out in this privacy policy, we do not share, or sell, or disclose to a third party, any personal information collected by us otherwise provided to us.

 ### **The bases on which we process information about you**